microstates/ember/README.md

 ### `object`

 The object state serves as the base for all other microstates.
-The transitions that are available to it are available on all objects:
+The transitions that are available to object are available to all other types:

 ``` handlebars
 {{let car=(object make="Ford" model="Mustang" year=1967)}}